anastasakis-g/sql-schema/README.md

 # Step 1
 Create a MySQL database.
-Create a user and grant all privileges to him.
+Create a user and grant all privileges to this user.

 Terminal:
 - create database db_name;